adrianpietka/jshint-html-reporter/README.md

 ## Release History

+* 0.2.0 Summary of results and code refactor
 * 0.1.3 Improvements in package.json
 * 0.1.2 Improvements in package.json and template
 * 0.1.1 Fixes for path of template files